Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

 - The pixel values may be signed or unsigned integers, or floats
 - There may be multiple image frames
-- There may be multiple planes per frame (i.e. RGB) and the order of the pixels may be different
+- There may be multiple planes per frame (i.e., RGB) and the order of the pixels may be different
 - The image data may be encoded using one of the available compression standards (1.2.840.10008.1.2.4.50 JPEG Baseline, 1.2.840.10008.1.2.5 RLE Lossless, etc).
 Encoded image data will also be encapsulated and each encapsulated image frame may be broken up into one or more fragments.

 Because of the complexity in interpreting the pixel data, pydicom provides an easy way to get it in a convenient form: [`Dataset.pixel_array`](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.dataset.Dataset.html#pydicom.dataset.Dataset.pixel_array).
 As an example, if the pixel data is compressed then `pixel_array` will directly return the uncompressed data.